ForoughA/neuralTrig/readme.md

-Tree LSTM implementation in MxNet
+Tree LSTM implementation in MxNet.

 Main file is in neuralTrig.py